 In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns, and we will then do our best to resolve any issues at that stage.
-If you would like to make a formal complaint, then you can read our full complaints policy and procedure here.
+If you would like to make a formal complaint, then you can read our full Client Complaints Policy here.
 Making a complaint will not affect how we handle your case.

 The Solicitors Regulation Authority can help you if you are concerned about our professional conduct.
 You can raise your concerns with the Solicitors Regulation Authority.

 What to do if we cannot resolve your complaint